Amira-Nayel/infrastructure-as-a-code-/README.md

 Terraform
 Terraform is an open-source IaC tool created by HashiCorp.
 It allows for the provisioning of infrastructure across various cloud providers using a simple, declarative language.
-Example:

-This code defines the cloud provider configuration and securely manages my credentials.

-This code is used to create the entire infrastructure on Azure.

-This code is used to create an S3 Bucket on AWS.
 Deployment Process
 1. Provisioning Infrastructure:
 •	Define the infrastructure in Terraform configuration files.